Michigan confirms 1st human case of hantavirus, disease spread by rodents

 Michigan health officials reported the first confirmed human case of Sin Nombre hantavirus in the state, an illness spread by rodents, but not between individuals.

-MDHHS said an adult female in Washtenaw County was recently hospitalized with a serious pulmonary illness from Sin Nombre hantavirus.
+The Michigan Department of Health and Human Services (MDHHS) said an adult female in Washtenaw County was recently hospitalized with a serious pulmonary illness from Sin Nombre hantavirus.
 The individual was likely exposed when cleaning an unoccupied dwelling that contained signs of an active rodent infestation, MDHHS said.

 Hantavirus was first discovered to be responsible for hantavirus pulmonary syndrome (HPS) in ill patients in the southwest United States in 1993.
 HPS has since infected people throughout the U.S. and the Americas.
 Hantavirus infections are associated with domestic, occupational or recreational activities that bring humans into contact with infected rodents.
 Most cases have been identified in adults and tend to occur in the spring and summer.